hpcaitech/ColossalAI/examples/images/dreambooth/README.md

 ## Inference

 Once you have trained a model using above command, the inference can be done simply using the `StableDiffusionPipeline`.
-Make sure to include the `identifier`(e.g. sks in above example) in your prompt.
+Make sure to include the `identifier`(e.g. `--instance_prompt="a photo of sks dog" ` in the above example) in your prompt.

 ```python
 from diffusers import StableDiffusionPipeline